 The City of Valdosta provides Long Term Disability benefits to eligible employees at no cost to the employee.
 Long Term Disability benefits are payable after 180 days of continuous disability.

 The purpose of the City’s retirement plan is to provide additional income to make it easier for you and your family to be secure and independent in your retirement years.
 The plan is designed for career employees to help supplement Social Security benefits and personal savings for your retirement.
+All employees are required to become members of the City of Valdosta's Retirement Plan.

 Class 1 Employees

-Existing Class 1 employees and all employees hired after August 11, 2005 regardless of age are required to make personal, pre-tax contributions to the plan.
+Existing Class 1 employees and all employees hired after August 11, 2005, regardless of age, are required to make personal, pre-tax contributions to the plan.
 Pre-tax contributions are made by payroll deduction.
 The contribution amount is equal to 2% of the employee’s current annual earnings.

 Class 2 Employees